-Let’s not forget the months-long color from The Black Diamond series of Crape Myrtle, which offers a rainbow of colors for the more southern states.
-The flowers come in white, pink, purple, and red, and they have amazing deep purple colored foliage as a backdrop.
+The Black Diamond series of Crape Myrtle offers a rainbow of colors for the more southern states.
+The flowers come in white, pink, purple, and red, and they have amazing deep purple-colored foliage as a backdrop.
 These are big shrubs for screening and massive color displays that last and last.
 You may not be able to grow Lilacs in the south, but you are lucky to have Crape Myrtles that offer color for a much longer period of time.

 Butterfly Bushes love the heat and sun, are dwarf, and have tremendous color summer into fall - and many of the new ones produce no seed.
 A simple no-brainer to grow for sure.
 Many purples, pinks and whites dominate this group and are the flowers are huge magnets for pollinators.
 Simply cut these down each spring and sit back and watch them pop into action for summer and fall color.

 Pugster Pinker™ is a gardener's favorite flowering bush for its huge panicles of flowers while staying a compact 18-24 inches tall and wide.
 Use at the front of flower beds or as a focal point in pollinator gardens.